 A PDU (Power Distribution Unit, sometimes a "power strip") is a device that allows you to remotely turn on, turn off, and reboot gear running on AC and/or DC power.
 PDU technology is absolutely critical to minimize wasted driving out to remote sites.
 Instead of sending out a technician and burning time, fuel, and wages on the road, you can issue power control commands remotely via a simple LAN connection.

 PDUs are used in server rooms, data centers, remote telecom sites, and anywhere else that gear may need to be toggled on or off (including remote reboot) without someone physically being on-site.
+PDUs have applications in many different industries.
 PDUs are used in telecom, transportation/transit, public utilities, government, military, education, and research environments worldwide.

-PDUs come in a variety of form factors, including rack PDU, wall mount, or "0 RU" rack mount.
+PDUs come in a variety of form factors.

 The advantage of a rack PDU (like the one shown below, and also known as a "rack mount PDU") is that it mounts into your existing gear racks.
 This not only gives you a place to install the device, but it also reduces the electrical wiring distance required for connecting to your gear.

 One disadvantage of the rack PDU model, however, is that it takes up space in your equipment/server racks, where space may be tight.
-That's where "O RU" PDUs come in.
-In "0 RU" PDU designs, a long and narrow power strip is attached to the side of an gear rack, which is ordinarily wasted space.
+In "0 RU" PDU designs, a long and narrow power strip is attached to the side of an gear rack, which is ordinarily wasted space, helping to prevent space issues.
 This allows you to add PDU functionality to your site without using up any physical rack space.

-When you're evaluating PDUs, consider whether you have devices with a lot of redundant power supplies.
+When you're evaluating PDUs, consider whether you have devices with a lot of redundant power supplies or battery backups.
 If you do, look for a PDU that supports "outlet grouping" or a similarly named feature.
 This will let you toggle all redundant inputs at the same time, rebooting that device (typically a server) with a minimum number of click or keystrokes.

 There are many different kinds of PDUs out there, so you need to make sure that you choose the right one.
-Your #1 concern is AC vs. DC power.
+The two main configurations are AC and DC.
 Although internally they may be quite similar, an AC-powered PDU has very different connectors than a DC-powered PDU.
-If you don't have the right connectors, you're not going to get much use out of your PDU at all.

 But there is a solution if you still want flexible PDU capacity.
 You simply have to choose a rack-mount PDU that can daisy-chain with extra devices if necessary.
 This allows you to link several PDU (1U) units together and control them as a single unit.
 Now you get the benefits of a modular PDU - while avoiding the price tag.

 If you want your PDU to be more than an over-hyped surge protector, you need to choose one that has an integrated power management interface.
 A web interface is the best option for small PDU deployments, because you can access the PDU from any LAN-connected PC on your network.
-You'll simply type the PDU's IP address into your web browser.
-From there, you can toggle power
+You'll simply type the PDU's IP address into your web browser, allowing you to toggle power on and off.

 A web interface is also superior because it travels over reliable LAN transport.
 Older options include RS-232 serial connections, Telnet, and SSH.